A marina full of boats during sunset

 Boats at Southampton Boat Show

-Southampton International Boat show takes place this September 2025 from the 19th to 28th at Merchants Walk Southampton, SO14 2AS.
+Southampton International Boat show takes place this September 2026 from the 18th to 27th at Merchants Walk Southampton, SO14 2AS.
 The entrance this year can be found at Mayflower Park, a short walk from nearby bus and train stations.
-The opening times are from 10am till 5pm Friday 19th to Saturday 27th, and 9:30am to 4:30pm on Sunday 28th September.
-You can find tickets to the Southampton Boat Show here with ticket prices ranging from general admission at £23 to premium tickets from £165 each.
+Open daily from 10.00am during these dates.
+The entrance this year can be found at Mayflower Park, a short walk from nearby bus and train stations.
+You can find tickets to the Southampton International Boat show here with ticket prices starting from £17 for offpeak entry and £20 for peak days, with two day tickets available for £30.

 How do I get to the festival in Southampton?